Haiti urged to arrest visiting 'Baby Doc' Duvalier

 Critics allege he embezzled millions of dollars from the impoverished Caribbean nation, a charge he denies.

-Like his father, he relied on a brutal private militia known as the "Tontons Macoutes", which controlled Haiti through violence and intimidation.'Slap in the face'
+Like his father, he relied on a brutal private militia known as the "Tontons Macoutes", which controlled Haiti through violence and intimidation.

 Human Rights Watch Americas director Jose Miguel Vivanco said Haiti had enough problems without Mr Duvalier.